 Kate Jirik, M.S.

-One of Kate’s current priorities is fulfilling tailored research requests for San Diego Zoo Wildlife Alliance team members.
-Kate is also updating fact sheets to support San Diego Zoo Wildlife Alliance’s conservation initiatives and prepare for the opening of the Sanford Children’s Zoo.
-She continues to help advance the Library’s engagement efforts by creating newsletter content, enhancing web technologies, sustaining responsive service, and cultivating partnerships.
+Kate is currently creating fact sheets to support San Diego Zoo Wildlife Alliance’s conservation initiatives and immersive guest experiences, including Wildlife Explorers Basecamp and Elephant Valley.
+Another of Kate’s priorities is fulfilling tailored research requests for San Diego Zoo Wildlife Alliance team members.
+She continues to help advance the Library’s engagement efforts by creating newsletter content, enhancing web technologies, sustaining responsive service and cultivating partnerships.

-Kate earned her bachelor’s degree in Creative Studies–Biology from University of California Santa Barbara and her master’s degree in Biology from California State University Long Beach, where she was awarded the Outstanding Graduate Research Fellow Award for her investigations of the spatial and reproductive ecology of stingrays.
-Kate’s penchant for fieldwork provided her with opportunities to study endangered species, such as the smalltooth sawfish, and endangered ecosystems, including coral reefs, coastal salt marshes, and mangroves.
-Before joining San Diego Zoo Wildlife Alliance, Kate worked as a public educator and naturalist with Birch Aquarium at Scripps Institution of Oceanography.
-As a writer/editor at University of California San Diego, Kate helps scientists grow the visibility of their research by providing writing and communications guidance.
-She also serves as communications chair for UC San Diego’s Staff Sustainability Network and is a member of the San Diego Science Writers Association.
+Kate earned her master’s degree in Biology from California State University, Long Beach, where she was awarded the Outstanding Graduate Research Fellow Award for her investigations of the spatial and reproductive ecology of stingrays.
+Kate’s penchant for fieldwork provided her with opportunities to study endangered species, such as the smalltooth sawfish, and endangered ecosystems, including coral reefs, coastal salt marshes and mangroves.
+Before joining San Diego Zoo Wildlife Alliance, Kate worked as a public educator and naturalist with the Birch Aquarium at Scripps Institution of Oceanography.
+She is a member of the San Diego Science Writers Association.